-Fortunately, there are signs of positive development during the last five years: incomes have increased, and poverty seems to be declining from its very high level.
-The improvements are achieved by strong increases in public expenditures made possible by the oil revenues.
-Timor-Leste is often claimed to be the most oil dependent country in the world, and oil and gas revenues account for around 90 percent of the state revenue.
-Oil revenues have for instance been spent on funding the return of around 150,000 refugees to their villages, on pensions to war veterans, on cash transfer programs to vulnerable households and on various infrastructure projects (UNDP, 2011, p.
-17).
-In this respect it is a blessing but it also leaves the country at the risk of falling prey to the resource curse of low growth and social turbulence (Lundahl and Sjöholm, 2008a).
+Fortunately, there are signs of positive development during the last five years: Incomes have increased, and poverty seems to be declining from its high level.
+These improvements have been achieved by strong increases in public expenditures made possible by the oil revenues.
+Timor-Leste is often claimed to be the most oil-dependent country in the world, and oil and gas revenues account for around 90 percent of state revenue.
+Oil revenues have been spent on funding the return of around 150,000 refugees to their villages, on pensions to war veterans, on cash transfer programs to vulnerable households, and on various infrastructure projects (UNDP 2011, 17).
+In this respect it is a blessing but it also leaves the country at the risk of falling prey to the resource curse of low growth and social turbulence (Lundahl and Sjöholm 2008a).